m5lk3n/dotfiles/README.md

 # dotfiles

-This repo contains my current dotfiles (just `.vimrc` at this time) that can be installed via `Makefile`.
+This repo contains my current dotfiles that can be installed via `Makefile`.

 Personally, I use yet another Fedora 37 Workstation installation and macOS Ventura, both preferably with `zsh`.
 In addition to that, I use `bash` in different (cloud) environments for my work.

-The only common denominator is `vim`.
+The only common denominator is `vim` and `tmux`...

 ## Requirements